lucasarag/LucasArag/README.md

   <br>
   :star: Welcome to my GitHub Profile :star:
       <br><br>
-    :mortar_board: I’m a System Analysis and Development student at Santa Cecilia University
+    :mortar_board: I'm taking a degree in System Analysis and Development at Santa Cecilia University
       <br>
-    Also, I’m currently learning Data Science in Python and SQL :computer:
+    Also, I'm currently in an internship program at IBM and I work in the area of Quality Assurance :computer:
       <br>
-  :robot: I’m focused on learning more about Machine Learning and Data Engineering
+  :robot: Now, my focus is learning more about Machine Learning and Automation
       <br>
 </p>